43rd Battalion (Cameron Highlanders of Canada), CEF: History

 One member of the 43rd Battalion was awarded the Victoria Cross.
 Lieutenant Robert Shankland was presented with the Victoria Cross for his intelligence report and observations at Bellevue Spur, Battle of Passchendaele on 26 October 1917.
 He had previously been awarded the Distinguished Conduct Medal as a sergeant for leading a stretcher bearer party at Sanctuary Wood in June 1916.

-The first Chaplain attached to the battalion was the Reverend Charles William Gordon, who held the rank of Captain, then Major, senior chaplain to the 9th Canadian Brigade.
+The first chaplain attached to the battalion was Charles William Gordon, who held the rank of captain, then major, senior chaplain to the 9th Canadian Brigade.
 He was well-known throughout Canada as novelist "Ralph Connor."
 Gordon returned to Canada after the Battle of the Somme.
 His replacement was Captain George C.F.
 Pringle who had spent many years in the Klondike.

-Perhaps the luckiest of original officers was Major Bartholomew Charlton, formerly with the 79th Overseas Draft, who was wounded five times but returned with the battalion in 1919.
+One of the original officers was Major Bartholomew Charlton, formerly with the 79th Overseas Draft, who was wounded five times but returned with the battalion in 1919.

 Battle honours

 The 43rd Battalion was awarded the following battle honours: